 About Kids Commute

-Every weekday morning during the school year, Interlochen Public Radio presents Kids Commute, an interactive exploration of classical music centered around weekly themes, designed to educate and entertain our youngest listeners.
+Every weekday morning and afternoon during the school year, Interlochen Public Radio presents Kids Commute, an interactive exploration of classical music centered around weekly themes, designed to educate and entertain our youngest listeners.

 Our mission is to inspire love and appreciation for classical music among young people by providing history, context, and insights into composers and their works.